 |Small company (see the Tax credits and incentives section for more information)

-The tax rates for ‘companies’ as well as ‘small companies’ will be reduced gradually from tax year 2019 in the following manner:
+The future tax rates applicable for ‘companies’ and ‘small companies’ will be as follows:

 |2023 and onwards